Virtual reality applications: High school and college education

-VR Usage In Medical Fields
+Medical training

 Virtual reality (VR) technology has emerged as a significant tool in medical training and education.
 Specifically, there has been a major leap in innovation in surgical simulation and surgical real-time enhancement.
 Studies done at North Carolina medical institutions have demonstrated improvement in technical performance and skills among medical students and active surgeons using VR training as compared to traditional training, especially in procedures such as total hip arthroplasty.
 Alongside this, other VR simulation programs, improve basic coordination, instrument handling, and procedure-based skills.
 These simulations aim to have high ratings for feedback and haptic touch, which provides a more realistic surgical feel.

 Studies show significant improvement in task completion time and scores after 4-week training sessions.
 This simulation environment also allows surgeons to practice without risk to real patients, promoting patient safety.

 Based on data from research conducted by the University Hospitals Schleswig-Holstein and collaborators from other institutions, medical students and surgeons with years of experience, show marked performance boosts after practicing with VR technology.

 Another recent study at North Carolina University of Chapel Hill has shown that developing VR systems has allowed for laparoscopic imaging integration, real-time skin layer visualization, and enhanced surgical precision capabilities.

 These are examples of how studies have shown surgeons can take advantage of additional virtual reality simulation practices, which can create incredible experiences, provide customized scenarios, and provide independent learning with haptic feedback.
 These VR systems need to be realistic enough for education tools alongside being able to measure the performance of a surgeon.